Daniel Farke exclusive: Leeds United boss on speculation about his future and formation change in Chelsea win

 "I did not apply for this job; our board convinced me two-and-a-half years ago to sign the contract.
 I'm not fighting for a job, I'm fighting for my boys.
 We are so desperate to be the first side in the last 25 years to establish this club in the top flight."

-Farke has bought himself more time after seeing his tactical tweak pay off.
-The win over Chelsea was the first time in his 109 league games in charge of Leeds that he had not started with four at the back.
+He has already bought himself time after seeing his tactical tweak pay off.
+The win over Chelsea was the first time in his 109 league games in charge of Leeds that Farke had not started with four at the back.

 The inspiration, of course, came from that spirited second-half fight-back in the defeat at Man City a few days earlier after the change in shape.
 Over the last three halves of football, Leeds are 5-2 up against City and Chelsea, providing hope for fans that this is the path forward.